Associated Artists Productions: Ownership of properties

-Metro-Goldwyn-Mayer purchased United Artists, including the a.a.p. library, from Transamerica Corporation in May 1981 and became MGM/UA Entertainment Co.
+Metro-Goldwyn-Mayer purchased United Artists, including the A.A.P. library, from Transamerica Corporation in May 1981 and became MGM/UA Entertainment Co.

 Turner Broadcasting System (via Turner Entertainment Co.) took over the library in 1986 during Ted Turner's brief ownership of MGM/UA.
-When Turner sold back the MGM/UA production unit, he kept the MGM library, including the Warner Bros. films and Popeye cartoons from the a.a.p. library, for his own company.
+When Turner sold back the MGM/UA production unit, he kept the MGM library, including the Warner Bros.
+Pictures films and Popeye cartoons from the A.A.P. library, for his own company.

-On June 16, 1982, Warner Communications began to buy back rights to the pre-1950 Warner Bros. library (with the pre-1948 Warner Bros. live-action and animation shorts) from MGM/UA for $100 million in cash.
+On June 16, 1982, Warner Communications was in talks to buy back rights to the pre-1950 Warner Bros.
+Pictures library (along with the pre-1948 Warner Bros. live-action and animation shorts) from MGM/UA for $100 million in cash.
 The MGM-Warner deal was terminated on July 28 of that same year, after two companies failed to complete acquisitions of MGM/UA's record company asset and the pre-1950 Warner Bros. film libraries; the main reason is that the negotiations fell apart because of dozens of unresolved points, probably relating to the oldest Warner Bros. films.
 The Warner Bros. film libraries were reunited in 1996 when Time Warner, then the parent company of Warner Bros., bought Turner.
 Turner remains the copyright owner in name only to the former Associated Artists Productions properties, while Warner Bros.
 Discovery handles their distribution.